Red building with art mural along a cobblestoned street and beautiful buildings in Mexico.

 The dominant language spoken in Mexico is Spanish but there are over 60 indigenous languages spoken especially in the smaller towns and villages.

-I have been to Mexico countless times and wish I had known the following tips BEFORE visiting.
 These are tips I have learned the hard way and know they will help you have a less stressful trip after reading these Mexico travel tips!

 Other Mexico related travel posts!